 A Brief History Of The Transylvanian Saxon Dialect

-It instead pertains to the Mosselle Franconian group of dialects (which in German is known as ‘Moselfränkisch’) comprising, aside from the Transylvanian Saxon dialect itself, three more dialects, namely Luxembourgish (endonym: ‘Lëtzebuergesch’; perhaps the most important of all), Lorraine Franconian and Riograndenser Hunsrückisch (Hunsrik).
+It pertains instead to the Mosselle Franconian group of dialects (which in German is known as ‘Moselfränkisch’) comprising, aside from the Transylvanian Saxon dialect itself, three more dialects, namely Luxembourgish (endonym: ‘Lëtzebuergesch’; perhaps the most important of all), Lorraine Franconian, and Riograndenser Hunsrückisch (Hunsrik).
 The Mossele Franconian group of dialects is part of the greater West Central German dialect family.
 Aside from the Mossele Franconian group, Transylvanian Saxon is also related to some Zipser German dialects, as spoken in Spiš/Zips, north-eastern Slovakia and a little bit in southern Poland, comprising 14 villages in the Lesser Poland Voivodeship.
+In addition, Transylvanian Saxon is also related to Ripuarian (known in German as Ripuarisch) language/dialect, according to Omniglot.

 The picturesque Transylvanian Saxon village of Meschen (Romanian: Moșna) from Kreis Hermannstadt (Sibiu county), southern Transylvania.
 Image source: www.reversehomesickness.com